fjp/frenet/README.md

 </figure>

 Given a point P_C in the vehicle frame search for the closest point R_C on the reference path.
-The run length of R_C, which is known from the reference path points,
+The run length of R_C, which is known from the reference path points, determins the s coordinate of the transformed point P_F.

 ## Usage